$500,000 buys some high-quality furs.

 Finally, we have proponents of criminal justice reform, and particularly those focused on the idea of “focused deterrence,” a theory that focuses on small networks of men most likely to commit violent crimes in order to reduce the odds of crime occurring.
 Before and after her election, Johnson-Harrell advocated for such methods.
 Activists who invested hope into her should feel particularly ripped off in this moment.

-Instead of moving the ball forward on changes to the criminal justice system — currently being debated in Harrisburg — she will be known as the first legislator in PA arrested for spending $500K on things like illegally diverting money to purchase airline tickets and designer clothing.
+Instead of moving the ball forward on changes to the criminal justice system — currently being debated in Harrisburg — she will be known as the first legislator in Pennsylvania arrested for illegally diverting $500K to purchase things like airline tickets and designer clothing.

 Progressive types may sneer at the implication that the GOP could ever compete in cities like Philadelphia — or would even dare to — but as the parable of Movita and her furs shows us, it’s not like the Democrats are doing much good for voters here.